 Hedgehogs are naturally insectivores (eat insects).
 Their life expectancy is about four to six years but some live for eight to ten years.
 Males and females tend to be solitary and territorial except when breeding and raising their young.

-Relatively new to the pet industry is the African hedgehog.
-Hedgehogs can make interesting, somewhat challenging, yet fun and enjoyable pets.
-They are mammals whose entire back is blanketed with spines like a porcupine.
+The African hedgehog, Atelerix albiventris, has been kept as a pet for several decades.
+They can make interesting, somewhat challenging, yet fun and enjoyable pets.
+Hedgehogs are mammals whose entire back is blanketed with spines like a porcupine.
 The sharp spines can cause injury to an owner if the hedgehog is not handled properly, but the spines are NOT barbed like a porcupine and will usually not puncture the skin.
 They do not throw their spines for defense.
 As a defense mechanism, hedgehogs "ball up" exposing only their spiny backsides.
-Because they often "ball up", owners may not be able to handle or play with them like other pets.
-However, a well socialized, frequently and gently handled young animal will become more tolerant and less afraid, so it will not ball up as much.
+Because they often do this, owners may not be able to handle or play with them like other pets.
+However, a well socialized and gently handled young animal will become more tolerant and less afraid, so it will not ball up as much.

 "As a defense mechanism, hedgehogs "ball up" exposing only their spiny backsides."